 Students can access free eBooks with the district’s Destiny Quest Mobile and BryteWave Apps.

-There are plenty of websites that offer free audio books that are in the public domain, read by talented narrators.
+Many websites offer free audio books that are in the public domain and are read by talented narrators.
 Download stories directly onto a computer, and put them on an iPod or other mobile device or burn them onto a CD.
 Below are some good places to find free audio books on the web.

 - Free Classic Audio Books (think Mark Twain and Lewis Carroll)